GoogleCloudPlatform/anthos-security-blueprints/restricting-traffic/README.md

 ## Denying traffic unless it is explicitly allowed

+These instructions are for GKE clusters using Dataplane V2 or clusters not using NodeLocal DNScache.
+If you have GKE clusters using NodeLocal DNScache but not using Dataplane V2 (including GKE on prem) follow the instructions in README-nodelocaldns.md instead.
+For mixed environments follow both sets of instructions.

 In Kubernetes, all traffic to and from any Pod is allowed unless there is an explicit network policy in the namespace and the policy selects (matches) the Pod.
 Network policies are additive.
 If any policies select a Pod, the Pod is restricted to what is allowed by the union of the ingress and egress rules in those policies.
 A best practice for enterprises is to deny all traffic in a namespace by default.
 To follow this best practice, you need to have a network policy that selects all Pods within that namespace.
 Traffic is then allowed only when it is explicitly permitted by other network policies in that namespace.
 However, you need to allow DNS traffic to pass to the `kube-dns` Pods in the `kube-system` namespace or you will break DNS discovery within the cluster.
 You can inspect the policy before deploying it by looking at the `default-deny/default-deny.yaml` file.
 To implement a policy of denying all traffic except DNS traffic to `kube-dns`, carry out the following steps in your [structured Anthos config management repo](https://cloud.google.com/anthos-config-management/docs/concepts/repo).
 If you've already carried out some of the steps, such as defining your namespace hierarchy, you can skip those steps.